gitlabhq/gitlabhq/doc/workflow/issue_weight.md

 You can set the weight of an issue during its creation, by simply changing the value in the dropdown menu.
 You can set it to a non-negative integer value from 0, 1, 2, and so on.
+(The database stores a 4-byte value, so the upper bound is essentially limitless).
 You can remove weight from an issue as well.

 This value will appear on the right sidebar of an individual issue, as well as